-Disabled Persons Railcards were issued, up 28% on last year, saving passengers a third on fares6 passenger bookings were made for assistance, up 17% on last year7 passengers told us about their experiences of using booked assistance8 of booked assistance users received all assistance booked. up 2pp on last year8 of passengers who received assistance at a station were satisfied with the assistance provided by staff, this is ths same as last year8 passenger lifts across the rail network.
-This is up 59 from last vear9 last year9
+Disabled Persons Railcards were issued, up 28% on last year, saving passengers a third on fares6 passenger bookings were made for assistance, up 17% on last year7 passengers told us about their experiences of using booked assistance8 of booked assistance users received all assistance booked, up 2pp on last year8 of passengers who received assistance at a station were satisfied with the assistance provided by staff, this is ths same as last year8 passenger lifts across the rail network.
+This is up 59 from last vear9 faults per lift.
+This is up 5% on last year9